 Paralegal studies majors reinforce these skills in the legal specialty courses.
 The major is small enough to allow students to pursue other courses of interest which also emphasizes thinking, writing, and speaking.
 The paralegal studies major gives students a decided edge in the first year of law school because of the students' knowledge of the basics of law, the terminology, the initial research and computer skills, as well as some work experience in a legal setting.

 Tips for students considering paralegal studies

 Second, pick an area of interest to you for a second major or a minor.
-Because Paralegal Studies majors learn skills that are useful in a variety of employment settings, many major areas will create good combinations.
+Because paralegal studies majors learn skills that are useful in a variety of employment settings, many major or minor areas will create good combinations.
 For example:

 - Business (any major): a career in accounting, personnel, human resources, management, or marketing.

 - Computer Information Systems: support in any employment scene that is continually being transformed by computers and their impact.

 - Art and Graphic Design: a career in any area that is based in visual matters.

 - Equine Studies: a career in the legal/management aspect of stables, and buying and selling of horses.